EPCCed/intro_to_cp2k/day1/README.md

 topology and coordinates).
 Here we are only going to explain the most important
 ones:
 - `METHOD QS` : QUICKSTEP is the QM method in CP2K ([link](https://www.cp2k.org/quickstep)).
-- In the `&SUBSYS` subsection, we define several parameters of the system.
-  - `&CELL` defines the simulation box size that will contain all QM atoms.
-  - `&COORD` defines the starting coordinates of the QM atoms.
 - In the `&DFT` subsection, we define several parameters of the density functional theory (DFT) basis set
   - `&QS` subsection where QUICKSTEP parameters are set.
-Amongst other things, we need to specify which QS method we are using (in this case `METHOD PM3`).
+Amongst other things, we need to specify which QS method we are using (in this case `METHOD GPW`).
+    - `EPS-DEFAULT` sets the default threshold for energy correctness
   - `&MGRID` subsection where parameters for calculating the Gaussian plane waves are defined.
+    - `CUTOFF` is the energy cutoff for plane-waves
+    - `NGRIDS` is the number of multigrids to use
   - `&SCF` subsection where parameters for finding a self-consistent solution (SCF) of the [Kohn-Sham](https://en.wikipedia.org/wiki/Kohn%E2%80%93Sham_equations) DFT formalism are defined.
+    - ` SCF_GUESS` sets the initial guess for the SCF
+    - `EPS_SCF`
+    - `MAX_SCF`
+ - `XC`
+- In the `&SUBSYS` subsection, we define several parameters of the system.
+  - `&CELL` defines the simulation box size that will contain the atoms.
+  - `&COORD` defines the starting coordinates of the atoms.
+  - `&KIND` gives the properties for each element.

 ### The CP2K manual